Skip to content

 2. Elegant Structure — Semantic tokens that maintain visual hierarchy

-3. Effortless Customization — Simple TOML configuration, no code required
+3. Easy Customization — Simple TOML configuration, no code required

-The result is a visual language that feels both futuristic and refined—perfect for developers who spend hours in the terminal.
+The result is a visual language that feels futuristic and refined, built for developers who spend hours in the terminal.

 Core Color Palette